Bedrock Review 2026: Enterprise SaaS Boilerplate

 - Database: PostgreSQL with careful schema design

-Enterprise B2B customers demand SSO.
+Enterprise B2B customers require SSO for security compliance.
 Bedrock integrates WorkOS for SAML authentication:

 export async function enterpriseSignIn(email: string): Promise<void> {